Same-sex marriage in Michigan: DeBoer v. Snyder

 On January 23, 2012, a lesbian couple filed a lawsuit, DeBoer v.
 Snyder, in the U.S. District Court for the Eastern District of Michigan, challenging the state's ban on adoption by same-sex couples.
 In August 2012, Judge Bernard A. Friedman invited the couple to amend their suit to challenge the state's ban on same-sex marriage, "the underlying issue".
 On March 7, 2013, Friedman announced that he would delay ruling pending the outcome of two same-sex marriage cases before the U.S. Supreme Court, United States v.
 Windsor and Hollingsworth v.
 Perry.
 Friedman held a trial from February 25 to March 7, 2014.
 On March 21, he ruled for the plaintiffs, ending Michigan's denial of marriage rights to same-sex couples.
 Attorney General Bill Schuette immediately filed an emergency motion requesting a stay of the ruling.
+Friedman wrote:

 Four of Michigan's 83 county clerks opened their offices on Saturday, March 22, to issue marriage licenses to same-sex couples: Barbara Byrum of Ingham County, Nancy Waters of Muskegon County, Lisa Brown of Oakland County, and Lawrence Kestenbaum of Washtenaw County.
 The four counties issued 323 marriage licenses to same-sex couples that day.
 The Sixth Circuit Court of Appeals temporarily stayed enforcement of Friedman's ruling that same day, and stayed the ruling indefinitely on March 25.
 On March 28, U.S. Attorney General Eric Holder announced that the federal government would recognize the validity of the same-sex marriages licensed on March 22.